SafwaanFrancis7/SafwaanFrancis7/README.md

 - The application generates historical figures by entering their age of death.
 - When generated the application produces some infomation about the historical figure.
 - I use android studios to create this mobile application.
-- With the help of GitHub.
+- With the help of GitHub and GitHub Actions.
 - I use the Kotlin coding method.